Rishabh3112002/face_mask_detection/README.md

 The dataset of the images are taken from https://www.kaggle.com/vijaykumar1799/face-mask-detection.

 ## Precautions
 Few of the above mentioned pacakages few dont work on Python 3.8 so using Python 3.7 is preferable.
+While working in MacOS we need to do ``pip install tensorflow-macos`` instead and Python 3.8 and 3.7 both work fine in MacOS.